ISISComputingGroup/ibex_developers_manual/backend_system/CA-snooper.md

 * restart the IOC under test (or the whole of ibex, but you may need more than 30 seconds)
 * look at the generated report
 * if you type `set EPICS_CAS_INTF_ADDR_LIST=127.0.0.1` in the command window before running caSnooper it will restrict its check to the loopback interface, which is where local IOCS will normally broadcast
-* `NC` next to a PV name means "not connected", however `caSnooper` runs this check at the end so if teh ioc terminates before caSnooper then you will see a lot of `NC`
+* `NC` next to a PV name means "not connected", however `caSnooper` runs this check at the end so if teh ioc terminates before caSnooper then you will see a lot of `NC`.
+This is only likely to happen if you were running `caSnooper` in parallel with IOC unit tests.